Frequently Asked Questions:

 Q2.What is your show like?
 I'd like to book you at my autism program/school.

 A2.The only time our show might reference autism directly is during the Q&A at the end.
 Otherwise, we're just there to do comedy.
-But, if you want to pay us to do a different sort of presentation, where we talk about our experiences with autism, we're open for it, as long we agree with your organization's philosophy.
+But, if you want to pay us to do a different sort of presentation, where we talk about our experiences with autism, we're open to it, as long we agree with your organization's philosophy.
 Get in touch!

 Q3.I liked the songs I heard in the documentary.
 Where can I hear more of Noah's music?